sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

 ms.technology: windows-oem
 ---

-# Add and Remove Languages
+# Add languages to Windows

 > [!note]
 > If you're looking to add a language to your personal PC, you can use the Settings app.
 Go to **Settings** > **Time & Language** > **Language** and choose an additional language to install.